microsoft/onnxruntime-extensions/README.md

 so = _ort.SessionOptions()
 so.register_custom_ops_library(_lib_path())

-# Run the ONNXRuntime Session, as ONNXRutime docs suggested.
+# Run the ONNXRuntime Session, as ONNXRuntime docs suggested.
 # sess = _ort.InferenceSession(model, so)
 # sess.run (...)
 ```